-- A maximum of six simultaneous Virtual Console sessions are supported.
-All the sessions view the same managed server console simultaneously. - · You can launch virtual console in a supported web browser by using Java, ActiveX, or HTML5 plug-in. - NOTE: By default, the virtual console type is set to HTML5. - i NOTE: Any change in web server configuration will result in termination of existing virtual console session. - · When you open a Virtual Console session, the managed server does not indicate that the console has been redirected. - · You can open multiple Virtual Console sessions from a single management station to one or more managed systems simultaneously. - · You cannot open two virtual console sessions from the management station to the managed server using the same plug-in. - If a second user requests a Virtual Console session, the first user is notified and is given the option to refuse access, allow read-only access, or allow full shared access.
+- A maximum of six simultaneous virtual console sessions are supported.
+All the sessions view the same managed server console simultaneously. - · You can launch virtual console in a supported web browser by using Java, ActiveX, or HTML5 plug-in. - · When you open a virtual console session, the managed server does not indicate that the console has been redirected. - · You can open multiple virtual console sessions from a single management station to one or more managed systems simultaneously. - You cannot open two virtual console sessions from the management station to the managed server using the same plug-in. - If a second user requests a virtual console session, the first user is notified and is given the option to refuse access, allow read-only access, or allow full shared access.
 The second user is notified that another user has control.
-The first user must respond within thirty seconds, or else access is granted to the second user based on the default setting.
+The first user must respond within 30 seconds, or else access is granted to the second user based on the default setting.
 When two sessions are concurrently active, the first user sees a message in the upper-right corner of the screen that the second user has an active session.
-If neither the first or second user has administrator privileges, terminating the first user's session automatically terminates the second user's session. - · Keyboard macros are supported on all plug-ins.
-Following are the list of macros that are supported by ActiveX and Java plug-ins:
+If none of the users have Administrator privileges, terminating the first user's session automatically terminates the second user's session.